mcataneo/mochi_class_public/README.md

 This code is an extension of the hi_class code (http://miguelzuma.github.io/hi_class_public/), itself a patch to the Einstein-Boltzmann solver CLASS (http://class-code.net)

-Compiling CLASS and getting started
+Compiling mochi_class and getting started
 -----------------------------------

-Download the code from the webpage and unpack the archive (tar -zxvf class_vx.y.z.tar.gz), or clone it from https://github.com/lesgourg/class_public.
+Clone the code from https://github.com/lesgourg/class_public.
 Go to the class directory (cd class/ or class_public/ or class_vx.y.z/) and compile (make clean;
 make class).
 You can usually speed up compilation with the option -j: make -j class.
 If the first compilation attempt fails, you may need to